tshepang/blog/content/from offense to delight.md

 Anyways, as I complained about the show, someone passively invited me to another show named *Day of Absence*, which was such a pleasure.
-Concept is great (and fresh)... "white face* black performers play roles of white people in shitty-ass USA where blacks are treated like sub-humans, in a society so dependent on them that chaos ensues when they mysteriously disappear.
+Concept is great (and fresh)... "white face" black performers play roles of white people in shitty-ass USA where blacks are treated like sub-humans, in a society so dependent on them that chaos ensues when they mysteriously disappear.
 There's lots of good humor, there's decent